Belgrade offensive: Attack of the 57th Army

 This attack by three Army Corps allowed the Red Army to gain supremacy on the combat line and to advance in spite of the stubborn German defense.
 On 30 September, Negotin was liberated and heavy fighting erupted in Zaječar.

 Army Group F Command in Belgrade sought to bring more units to Belgrade as soon as possible.
-Commander-in-Chief Maximilian von Weichs ordered the 104th Jäger Division to be transported immediately as soon as transport of the 117th Jäger Division was completed.
+Weichs ordered the 104th Jäger Division to be transported immediately as soon as transport of the 117th Jäger Division was completed.
 However, transport from the south was hindered by partisan operations and Allied Air Force attacks.
 The 117th Jäger Division had been boarded on forty-four trains in Athens on 19 September, but only seventeen of them had reached Belgrade by 8 October.
 The 104th Jäger Division remained blocked in Macedonia.
 Because of the lack of troops at the front-line, on 29 September, Army Group F Command ordered a defensive assault by the 1st Mountain Division and the 92nd Motorized Brigade in an attempt to buy time.
 Assault Regiment Rhodes was transported to Belgrade by air without heavy weapons, but this method of transport could not meet the army's needs.

 The attack on the German forces by three Soviet Rifle Corps, supported by the 14th Corps NOVJ, stretched between Donji Milanovac and Zaječar, gradually progressed, despite persistent resistance.
 The fight broke down into a number of skirmishes for the strong points in towns and on the crossroads and passes, and the Germans were forced to withdraw gradually.
 The 14th Corps NOVJ won control over communications behind the front-line, and the commander of the 57th Army sent his Chief of Staff Major General Verkholovich (Верхолович) to the 14th Corps Headquarters to coordinate actions.
 On 1 October, after a fierce battle, the 223rd Division of the 68th Corps seized an important crossroad in the village of Rgotina, 10 km to the north of Zaječar.
 Another important crossroad in Štubik fell on 2 October after a bitter battle.
 On 3 October, parts of the 223rd Division and the 7th and 9th Serbian Brigade of the 23rd Division NOVJ liberated Bor, important for its large copper mine.
 In Bor the 7th and 9th Brigade liberated some 1,700 forced laborers, mostly Jews from Hungary.